 Annie France vit, parente et travaille sur le territoire traditionnel non cédé Mi'kma’ki (Moncton, NB).

-Her work critically examines the dimensions of parenthood that are culturally silenced.
-Through this research, she interrogates the dominant narratives that shape identity, gender, and bodily autonomy, as well as the regimes of knowledge that frame these experiences, bringing to light forms of violence, often diffuse or institutional, that permeate them.
+Her work critically addresses realities that are often concealed.
+She questions the dominant narratives governing identity, gender and bodily autonomy, as well as the regimes of knowledge that frame them, highlighting the forms of violence, often diffuse or institutional, that permeate them.

 Annie France's education has been shaped by her involvement in multiple cultural communities and organizations.
-She notably served on the board of directors of CARFAC National for six years and stewarded the artist-run Galerie Sans Nom from 2014 to 2023.
+She notably served on the board of directors of CARFAC National for six years and stewarded the artist-run Galerie Sans Nom from 2014 to 2023 (co-directed with Rémi Belliveau 2014-18).

 Annie France lives, mothers and creates on unceded Mi'kma'ki territory (Moncton, NB).